Kathmandu Pokhara Tour

 Lwang Village

-The Gurung community oversees the homestay program in the village of Lwang.
-It lies in the shadow of Mount Machhapuchhre.
-They welcome visitors with an appeal to its customs and traditions.
+The Gurung community oversees the homestay program in the village of Lwang, which lies in the shadow of Mount Machhapuchhre.
+The Gurung welcomes visitors by appealing to its customs and traditions.

 Most of the homestay in Lwang village is being run by the Aama samuha (Mother’s group).
 They believe in women’s empowerment and operate the homestay.
 They warmly welcome you and serve you delicious food.
 People want to spend special moments in this village because of its calm weather.
 They spend time with the homestay family.